DiscordTrader/BotifyTrades/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The bot utilizes a Flask-based web control panel with a dark theme, real-time dashboards, dynamic channel management, live trade monitoring, and a System Health Page.
-Broker-specific Live Analytics pages offer Webull/Thinkorswim-style dashboards.
+The bot features a Flask-based web control panel with a dark theme, real-time dashboards, dynamic channel management, live trade monitoring, and a System Health Page.
+Broker-specific Live Analytics pages emulate Webull/Thinkorswim-style dashboards.
 An integrated AI chat assistant provides smart FAQ and intent-based support.
 The options trading interface is optimized for performance, enabling strike-targeted lookup and displaying detailed order inputs with Greeks.

 ### Technical Implementations
 Core technologies include `discord.py-self` and `webull`.
-The system employs a true dual-broker architecture for live and paper trading, with platform-specific credential encryption.
-A separate thread runs the web GUI, communicating via SQLite.
-Order execution is managed by an asynchronous, queue-based system.
-Signal parsing uses a multi-layer approach: 1) Learned formats from database (AI-taught), 2) Built-in regex patterns, 3) AI fallback for unrecognized formats.
+It employs a true dual-broker architecture for live and paper trading, with platform-specific credential encryption.
+A separate thread manages the web GUI, communicating via SQLite.
+Order execution uses an asynchronous, queue-based system.
+Signal parsing follows a multi-layer approach: learned formats from a database (AI-taught), built-in regex patterns, and AI fallback.
 The system supports per-channel user filtering and a "TRADE IDEA" format.
-Risk management features automated profit targets, stop losses, trailing stops, intelligent price slippage protection, and auto-quantity calculation, all configurable via the GUI and stored in SQLite.
+Risk management includes automated profit targets, stop losses, trailing stops, intelligent price slippage protection, and auto-quantity calculation, all GUI-configurable and stored in SQLite.
 Pre-trade analysis uses technical indicators, and post-execution analysis leverages OpenAI GPT models.
 Real-time market data is integrated, and interactive Discord commands enable on-demand analysis.
 The Auto Signal Conversion system executes stock alerts as Alpaca BRACKET ORDERs.
-Position sizing correctly applies to paper trades.
+Position sizing applies correctly to paper trades.
 An error monitoring system provides automatic detection, logging, and AI assistant contextual help.
-Licensing involves server-side validation with machine binding and an offline grace period.
+Licensing involves server-side validation with machine binding.

 ### AI-Powered Signal Format Learning
-The system features a "teach once, use forever" approach for learning new signal formats:
-- **Teaching via Chatbot**: Users can teach new formats by saying "Teach this format: [signal example]"
-- **One-time AI Cost**: AI analyzes the format once and creates a reusable parsing template
-- **Database Storage**: Learned formats are stored in `signal_formats` table with regex patterns and field mappings
-- **Caching**: Parse results are cached in `signal_format_cache` to avoid duplicate processing
-- **Management**: View, enable/disable, or delete formats via chatbot commands or API (`/api/signal-formats`)
-- **Fallback Hierarchy**: Learned formats > Built-in regex > AI parsing (if OpenAI key configured)
-- **Key Files**: `gui_app/format_trainer.py` (FormatTrainer service), `gui_app/chat_assistant.py` (chat intents)
+The system includes a "teach once, use forever" feature for learning new signal formats.
+Users can teach new formats via a chatbot, and the AI analyzes the format to create a reusable parsing template.
+Learned formats are stored in a `signal_formats` database table with regex patterns and field mappings, and parse results are cached.
+Management of these formats is available via chatbot commands or an API.
+The fallback hierarchy for signal parsing is learned formats, then built-in regex, then AI parsing.

 ### Feature Specifications
-The system supports a dual-mode channel system for simultaneous execution and tracking with FIFO-based P&L tracking, and Multi-Broker Execution for trades across multiple accounts with per-channel broker selection.
+The system supports a dual-mode channel system for simultaneous execution and tracking with FIFO-based P&L tracking, and Multi-Broker Execution across multiple accounts with per-channel broker selection.
 It handles market orders, comprehensive PNL page filtering, and per-channel position sizing.
 A Portfolio Simulation Engine projects portfolio growth.
 Authentication includes a setup wizard, secure login, password recovery, and a waitlist/referral system.
 The dashboard features live price refresh from Webull.
 Per-channel risk settings allow independent operation, supporting 3-tier profit targets with partial exits and trailing stops.
 A mandatory user agreement/risk disclosure is stored persistently.

 ### System Design Choices
 The architecture is modular, structured into `src/` and `gui_app/` directories.
 Configuration uses database-stored encrypted credentials, with `config.ini` as a fallback.
 It features robust error handling, logging, and a multi-broker abstraction for Webull, Alpaca, Interactive Brokers, Tastytrade, and Robinhood.
 The system emphasizes user experience through an interactive setup wizard, GUI-based credential management, automatic license renewal, and extensive documentation.
 Deployment options include Windows, Linux (with systemd), and AWS EC2.
 The Discord bot runs in a dedicated thread with an isolated asyncio event loop.
 Broker credentials are loaded hierarchically.
 Discord channel IDs and all bot settings, including signal regex patterns and allowed author/guild IDs, are GUI-manageable and stored in SQLite.
 Per-channel risk management can override global defaults.
 The `/packaging/` directory consolidates platform-specific build scripts.
 The `/license/` module handles licensing, supporting legacy, machine-bound, and activation-based licenses with a dedicated GUI.
 The BrokerSyncService handles case-insensitive broker name matching.
 Options data retrieval prioritizes Webull for live prices.
 A unified position key format (`{BROKER}_{SYMBOL}_{STRIKE}_{EXPIRY}_{C/P}`) is used across the system.
-The system employs a dual-build license architecture separating Admin and User deployments for license management and bot operation.
+The system employs a dual-build license architecture separating Admin and User deployments.

 ## External Dependencies